Sanjay_Siddhanti

 A hackathon is the perfect time to try out a risky project with no cost of failure.
 If a project doesn’t work out, we still learn something about the technology and assumptions behind it.
 On the other hand, a slick demo is the fastest way to convince everyone about a project’s utility.

-We have seen multiple projects that started during a hackathon and later turned into an OKR project for the Engineering team.
+We have seen multiple projects that started during a hackathon and later turned into an OKR project for the engineering team.

 Cross-team collaboration